kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 <p class="para"><span class="dropcaps">I</span>n this chapter we go through basic concepts
 from object-oriented languages and two concepts that object-oriented languages borrowed from the functional paradigm: *lambdas* and *closures*.
-We cover these concepts in a static language, Java, and in a dynamic language, Python.
+We cover these concepts in a static language, Java, and in a dynamic language, Python.</p>

 By the end of this chapter, you should understand: